 Adverse Employment Action –

 Title VII provides that “[i]t shall be an unlawful employment practice for an employer … to fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual’s race, color, religion, sex, or national origin.”
 42 U.S.C. § 2000e-2(a)(1).
 Failures or refusals to hire and discharges are specifically included within the statute’s scope.
 Other employment actions are included if they “otherwise … discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment.”
 Thus, wage discrimination counts as an adverse action, since it is discrimination with respect to compensation.
-The circumstances under which harassing conduct rises to the level of discrimination in the terms, conditions, or privileges of employment have been spelled out by caselaw, and Instructions 5.1.3 through 5.1.5 accordingly guide the jury through the application of the standards that the Supreme Court and Third Circuit caselaw have set.
+The circumstances under which harassing conduct rises to the level of discrimination in the terms, conditions, or privileges of employment have been spelled out by caselaw, and Instructions 5.1.3 through 5.1.5 accordingly guide the jury through the application of the standards that the Supreme Court and Court of Appeals caselaw have set.
 Likewise, constructive discharge counts as action that affects employment terms, conditions, or privileges, and Instruction 5.2.2 guides the jury on how to assess whether a constructive discharge has occurred. “[T]he ‘terms, conditions, or privileges of employment’ clearly include benefits that are part of an employment contract.”
 But, in addition, the term “privileges” encompasses benefits that, though they are not contractually required, are incidents of employment or form part and parcel of the employment relationship.

 Prior to 2024, the Court of Appeals had indicated that an alteration of the terms, conditions, or privileges of employment must be “serious and tangible” in order to be actionable.
 However, the Supreme Court held in Muldrow v.
 City of St. Louis, 144 S. Ct.
 967, 974 (2024), that a plaintiff need only show “some harm” with respect to terms and conditions of employment in order to bring suit, thus abrogating more demanding precedents in this and other circuits.